silnrsi/team-scratch/Jan20-GitFlavoredMarkdown.md

 \```
 ```

-*Ignore the backslashes.
+*Ignore the backslashes above.
 They are meant to force the ``` to display rather than render.*

 ```CSS
 .highlight {